Simulation Models for Aggregated Data Meta-Analysis: Evaluation of Pooling Effect Sizes and Publication Biases: Simulation Study

 \subsection{Simulation Settings}

 We selected two levels for the number of studies in the simulated meta-analysis ($m\in\{10,50\}$), but we chose to fix the parameters for simulating the sample sizes within studies ($\lambda=100$, $a=b=1$, $p=0.5$).
 This results in an expected number of sample sizes within each study that is equal to $n_{i0}=n_{i1}=50$, but they could vary strongly from study to study due to the overdispersed Poisson distribution and vary within study due to a binomial division of the total sample size $n_{i0}+n_{i1}$.
 We considered no treatment effect and two positive levels of treatment effect ($\beta_{1}\in\{0,2,5\}$)\footnote{Note that we could exclude values for $\mu$ in model (\ref{eq:IPD model}), since this parameter cancels out at an aggregated level when mean differences are calculated.}.
 The residual variances for the two treatment groups were kept fixed at the levels $\sigma_{0}^{2}=100$ and $\sigma_{1}^{2}=64$, respectively.
-For the variance of treatment heterogeneity we selected three levels $\tau^{2}\in\{0,2,5\}$, with $\tau^{2}=\tau_{0}^{2}-\rho_{01}\tau_{0}\tau_{1}+\tau_{1}^{2}$.
+For the variance of treatment heterogeneity we selected three levels $\tau^{2}\in\{0,2,5\}$.
 The variance for the random heteroscedasticity was selected at two levels, $\tau_{2}^{2}\in\{0,\log(2)\}$, to simulate effect sizes with and without a random heteroscedasticity.
-Finally, we selected three levels for the correlation coefficient between the heteroscedasticity and heterogeneity $\rho\in\{-0.7,0,0.7\}$, with $\rho=[\rho_{02}\tau_{0}-\rho_{12}\tau_{1}]/\sqrt{\tau_{0}^{2}-2\rho_{01}\tau_{0}\tau_{1}+\tau_{1}^{2}}$.
+Finally, we selected three levels for the correlation coefficient between the heteroscedasticity and heterogeneity $\rho\in\{-0.7,0,0.7\}$.
 Clearly, when $\tau_{2}^{2}=0$, the correlation coefficient $\rho$ would not play any role in the simulation.
-Thus we will study $66=18+48$ different simulation settings.
+Thus we will study $66=18+48$ different simulation settings (see Table~\ref{tab:sim_setting} for an overview of the simulation settings for one of the choices of $\beta_1$\footnote{The $I^2$'s for other choices of the $\beta_1$ will be very similar to what is being reported in Table~\ref{tab:sim_setting}.}).
 Each setting will simulate 1000 meta-analysis studies.

 Relating our simulation settings to the parameters of model (\ref{eq:ADMA-random-effect}), we obviously obtain that $\theta\in\{0,2,5\}$ and $\tau^{2}\in\{0,2,5\}$, since they are direct translations of $\beta_{1}$ and $\tau^{2}$ given above.
 Thus we could draw a normally distributed random variable $U_{i}$ having a mean equal to $\theta$ and a variance equal to $\tau^{2}$ for all the simulation models from literature.
 Without random heteroscedasticity ($\tau_{2}^{2}=0$), the residual variance in (\ref{eq:ADMA-random-effect}) would become equal to $\sigma_{i}^{2}=\sigma_{0}^{2}/n_{i0}+\sigma_{1}^{2}/n_{i1}$.
 Using the settings $\sigma_{0}^{2}=100$, $\sigma_{1}^{2}=64$, and $n_{i0}=n_{i1}\approx50$, the variance $\sigma_{i}^{2}$ would become on average equal to approximately $3.28$, but it will vary across studies due to randomness in $n_{i0}$ and $n_{i1}$.
 Thus when instead we will draw $\sigma_{i}^{2}$ directly from the central chi-square, the non-central chi-square, or the gamma distribution, we need to choose the distributional parameters such that the expected value is close to $3.28$.
 For the central chi-square distribution we use $\sigma_{i}^{2}=3.28\chi_{1}^{2}$, having a mean of $3.28$ and a standard deviation of $3.28\sqrt{2}$.
 For the non-central chi-square distribution we use $\sigma_{i}^{2}=3(0.3+Z_{i})^{2}$, with $Z_{i}\sim N(0,1)$.
 The expected value is then equal to $3(1+0.09)=3.27$ and the standard deviation is $3\sqrt{2(1+0.18)}$.
 For the gamma distribution we choose the parameter settings $\Gamma(9,5)$ for standard error $S_{i}$, leading to a mean of $9/5\approx\sqrt{3.28}$ and a standard deviation of $3/5$.